Important facts

 Auditors - roles and requirements

-The implementation requires specialist knowledge, a methodical approach and an objective assessment of the audited processes or systems.
-In principle, audits can be carried out by internal or external auditors, although their tasks and responsibilities differ.
-In addition to internal auditors, there are also independent external auditors as well as specialized institutions and certification bodies that carry out official audits and certifications.
+Conducting an audit requires expertise, a methodical approach, and an objective evaluation of the processes or systems being audited.
+In general, audits can be conducted by internal or external auditors, although their roles and responsibilities differ.
+In addition to in-house auditors, there are independent external auditors as well as specialized institutions and certification bodies that conduct official audits and certifications.

 Internal auditors